PufferFinance/rave/test/scripts/README.md

 Example usage:

 `python3 ./test/scripts/runSignRandomEvidence.py 0x123...
 0x456...
-0x789... /tmp/4906Bitx509SigningKey.pem True True`
+0x789... /tmp/4906Bitx509SigningKey.pem`
     > This will sign a report using the supplied key file.
-The first `True` will request the report bytes be returned as a JSON-encoded string.
-The second `True` requests that the enclave quotebody be base64 encoded.

-`python3 ./test/scripts/runSignRandomEvidence.py 0x123...
-0x456...
-0x789... /tmp/4906Bitx509SigningKey.pem False True`

-    > This will sign a report using the supplied key file.
-The first `False` will request the report *values* be returned as abi-encoded bytes (by JSON-decoding off-chain we can do cheap string concatanation on-chain).
-The second `True` requests that the enclave quotebody be base64 encoded.

-`python3 ./test/scripts/runSignRandomEvidence.py 0x123...
-0x456...
-0x789... /tmp/4906Bitx509SigningKey.pem False False`

-    > This will sign a report using the supplied key file.
-The first `False` will request the report *values* be returned as abi-encoded bytes (by JSON-decoding off-chain we can do cheap string concatanation on-chain).
-The second `False` requests that the enclave quotebody be base64 decoded, which can be more cheaply re-encoded on-chain.
+The report *values* will be returned as abi-encoded bytes (by JSON-decoding off-chain we can do cheap string concatanation on-chain).
+The enclave quotebody will be base64 decoded, which can be more cheaply re-encoded on-chain.